Dear Australian Parliament,

 We call on Parliament to initiate a society-wide mobilisation of a speed and scale not seen since World War II.
 We must work with other nations to devote all the resources necessary to preserve a livable planet and protect the vulnerable from the dangerous climate impacts already locked in.

 Carbon emissions must be reduced to zero within a few years, not several decades, and we must safely draw down the excess carbon dioxide already in the atmosphere.
 We must rapidly transition from coal, gas and oil to 100% renewable energy, replacing fossil fuel jobs with jobs in renewable energy and energy efficiency.

 * This petition is one of several which are part of the emergency declaration campaign.
-On 25 March 2017, the total included 9570 signatures on hard copies of various petitions, and 4559 from other on-line versions.
-Read more about the other versions, and about the campaign more generally, at http://climateemergencydeclaration.org
+On 10 April 2017, the total included 9631 signatures on hard copies of various petitions, and 4571 from other on-line versions.
+Read more about the other versions, and find out about the campaign at http://climateemergencydeclaration.org